AuReMe/aucome/README.md

 config.txt contains numerous paths used by the script.

 model_organisms contains the model organisms you want to use for the orthology.
 In this folder you put a new folder with the name of the species and in this folder you put the proteome and the sbml of the metabolic network of your species.
-The name of the proteome and of the metabolic network must the same than the name of the folder.
+Proteome and metabolic network names must be the same than the name of the folder.

         ├── model_organisms
              ├── A_thaliana